ecume-meguro/Modelr/README.md

 # modelr

-native macos app for local image → 3d: drop in a picture, get a shape mesh, then paint it with a full color or pbr texture, entirely on your mac. both the shape and texture pipelines run in-process on [mlx swift](https://github.com/zimengxiong/hunyuan3d-swift) (no python, no pytorch, nothing leaves the machine) and render live in scenekit as they generate.
+native macos app for local image → 3d. both the shape and texture pipelines run in-process on [mlx swift](https://github.com/zimengxiong/hunyuan3d-swift) (no python, no pytorch, nothing leaves the machine) and render live in scenekit as they generate.

 ## models